Advertisement

 NHS App will send an extra 70 million messages this year

-Millions more people are expected to get appointment reminders, test results, and screening invitations via the NHS App, reducing reliance on postal communication.
+Millions more patients are expected to receive appointment reminders, test results and screening invitations through the NHS app, reducing the use of letters.

-The initiative supports the broader shift towards digital healthcare services, giving patients easier access to information and supporting informed decision-making.
-Push notifications will be used to help reduce missed appointments, an ongoing challenge, with around 8 million elective appointments and 30% of screening appointments missed in 2023/24.
+Push notifications will be used to help reduce missed appointments.
+About eight million elective appointments and 30% of screening appointments were missed in 2023/24.

 ‘The NHS still spends hundreds of millions of pounds on stamps, printing, and envelopes.
 By modernising the health service, we can free up huge amounts of funding to reinvest in the frontline.